Localization Formulas About Two Killing Vector Fields: Localization formula on -closed form

 Because by $[X_{M},Y_{M}]=0$ we have $[\mu^{TM}(X),\mu^{TM}(Y)]=0$.
 And by $-\mu^{\mathcal{N}}(X)-\sqrt{-1}\mu^{\mathcal{N}}(Y)$, $R^{\mathcal{N}}$ are skew-symmetric, so we get

-\end{proof} By theorem 1.,we can get the localization formulas of Berline and Vergne(see [2] or [3]). \begin{corollery}[N.Berline and M.Vergne] Let $M$ be a smooth closed oriented manifold, $G$ be a compact Lie group acting smoothly on $M$.
-For any $\eta\in H^{*}_{X}(M)$, let $G_{0}$ be the Lie subgroup of $G$ which preserves the submanifold $M_{0}=\{x\in M \mid X_{M}(x)=0\}$, the following identity hold:
+\end{proof} By theorem 1.,we can get the localization formulas of Berline and Vergne(see [1] or [2]). \begin{corollery}[N.Berline and M.Vergne] Let $M$ be a smooth closed oriented manifold, $G$ be a compact Lie group acting smoothly on $M$.
+For any $\eta\in H^{*}_{X}(M)$, the following identity hold: